rancher/docs/content/rke/v0.1.x/en/example-yamls/_index.md

         delete-collection-workers: 3
         # Set the level of log output to debug-level
         v: 4
+    # Note for Rancher 2 users: If you are configuring Cluster Options using a Config File when creating Rancher Launched Kubernetes, the names of services should contain underscores only: `kube_controller`.
+This only applies to Rancher v2.0.5 and v2.0.6.
     kube-controller:
       # CIDR pool used to assign IP addresses to pods in the cluster
       cluster_cidr: 10.42.0.0/16